 Settings options to remove files in your destination directory that do not exist anymore on the datacentre side (be careful!):

 Known bugs and limitations

-The data is delivered as daily miniseed files, as SDS file hierarchy.
+The data is delivered as daily miniseed files, as SDS file hierarchy, or as PH5 archives.
 There is no possibility for finer grain time windows selection.
-Rsync access is granted to end-user for a limited time.
+Rsync access to restricted data is granted to end-user for a limited time.
 Bandwidth and service availability may be adjusted depending on overall load on datacentre computing infrastructure.

 Metadata, small datasets (typically under 100Gb of data), or fine grain time-windows data selection should be downloaded via FDSN webservices.